 The survey showed the majority of KT ridership speaks English at home.
-People who spoke a different language at home appeared to be proficient enough with English to be able to communicate and use transit effectively.
-This aligns with the fact that all of the surveys collected on-board were written in English, though Spanish and Tagalog options were readily available.
-The table below shows the proportions of riders who self-identified the language spoken at home.
+Most survey respondents took the survey in English, though Spanish and Tagalog options were also available.
+The adjacent table shows the proportions of riders who self-identified the language spoken at home.